nghiemthu/Devchallenges-Starter/README.md

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

-This application/site is created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
+This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://devchallenges.io/challenges/TtUjDt19eIHxNQ4n5jps) was to build an application to complete the following user stories:

 - [x] User story: This is a completed user stories
 - [ ] User story: This is a incompleted user stories